PostCyberPunk/WhichKey.Unity/DONTReadme.md

 ## t
 - Arg to a class that can be setup with a window
 1. caching labels reuse of hint window
-- cmd factory to simple cmd **lets check IL for sure thats make sense** **why pref sitll stuck on load**
+- cmd factory to simple cmd **lets check IL for sure thats make sense** didt found a way to use struct,so cmd facoty is better when impl Wkarg somday
+**why pref sitll stuck on load**
 *** pass userdata to wkbidng unboxing ***
 **instead of keep creating command we should have an arg table,one command instance, after command creation,factory pass the arg to itH.**